June 29, 2022 Musicology No Comments

 The hook has the same contour, the last three notes are identical, and the accompaniment is the same.

 No, yes, and yeah, but so what?
-The hook to which they refer is the “All I Want For Christmas Is You” but of those eight syllables, only the last three are the same in pitch or even contour.
+The hook to which they refer is “All I Want For Christmas Is You” but of those eight syllables, only the last three are the same in pitch or even contour.
 The first five are about as dissimilar in both contour and pitch as they could be.
 As for the accompanying chords, yes, at “All I Want For Christmas,” the phrase that concludes the choruses of both works, the accompaniment is pretty much the same three chords in both works.
 But it’s also true that this is about as common a three-chord “concluding” progression as there is.
 And it’s also true that chords aren’t very protectable.

 The melodic phrasing is comparable.